 The arrival

-There are many ways to get from Shanghai airport to the city center such as the bus, the subway (line 2) or taxi.
-However, we could not be in Shanghai and not try the Maglev.
+There are many ways to get from Shanghai airport to the city center such as the bus, the subway (line 2), or taxi.
+However, we could not be in Shanghai and not try the Maglev, and it was the perfect way to start our 4 days in Shanghai.
 The Maglev is a magnetic levitation train and therefore can achieve high speeds (up to 431 km / h) with low energy consumption and low noise.
-Due to the high cost of production, this is the only commercial line of Maglev in the world and runs the 30 km between the airport and the city in just 8 minutes.
+Due to the high cost of production, this is the only commercial line of Maglev in the world and runs 30 km between the airport and the city in just 8 minutes.

 Where we stayed